winder/Universal-G-Code-Sender/README.md

 The user-interface elements of ugs-platform can be found in the `ugs-platform` folder.
 Each window in the platform-application is a Panel object.
 We list differnt ui elements together with their location below:

 - Controller State (DRO): This is the window to see the current state of the machine (connected/disconnected) and its current position.
 The code is located under `ugs-platform/ugs-platform-plugin-dro/src/main/java/.../panels/MachineStatusPanel.java`.

+- Jog Controller: This window contains buttons to jog the machine.
+The code is located under `ugs-platform/ugs-platform-plugin-jog/src/main/java/.../jog/JogPannel.java`.
+In the resources folder, you will find svg images which are displayed inside the jog buttons.

 </p>
 </details>